SAP-archive/cx-service-cloud-partner-portal/README.md

   - [Architecture](#architecture)
   - [SAP APIs being used](#sap-apis-being-used)
   - [License](#license)

-## Description

-It will enable service partners to
-* maintain their technicians data (skills, certificates, contact information, etc.)
-* upload and maintain company information (e.g. upload certificate documents)

-This repository contains a reference implementation.
-It is an example on how to use our public APIs.
-It helps crowd owners to offer their service partners a customized experience.

 ## Requirements
 * Node.js (find required version in the `.nvmrc` files)